vicgalle/gpt-j-api/README.md

 # gpt-j-api
-A FastAPI server for the GPT-J language model
+A FastAPI server for the GPT-J language model.
+You can test and use the API at http://34.90.255.118:5000/docs

 ## Deployment